dd86k/ddgst/README.md

 dub build -b release-nobounds --compiler=ldc2
 ```

+To compile with GDC, you'll also need gdmd installed.

 [^2]: All but cksum and sum.
 [^3]: See `dgst` command.
 [^4]: `*` prepended to filename.